thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 The use of certificate handles, as introduced in cTLS {{?I-D.ietf-tls-ctls}}, is a form of caching or compressing certificates as well.

+Note that the trust anchor SHOULD NOT be transmitted in the TLS Certificate message sent by the server.
+Note that the TLS specification does not prohibit the transmission of trust anchors in the Certificate message and some implementations indeed include the tust anchor.
+Trust anchors are provisioned via out-of-band means, and any trust anchor included in the Certificate message cannot be used by the client.
+Hence, transmitting it would unnecessarily consume bandwidth.
+If the trust anchor is not the root CA certificate, the server may not know which trust anchor the client possesses.
+In such cases, the client can use the Trusted CA Indication extension defined in {{RFC6066}} to signal its supported trust anchors.

 Whether to utilize any of the above extensions or a combination of them depends on the anticipated deployment environment, the availability of code, and the